Jurence/playwright/README.md

 - Make sure the build is passing before requesting a review.
 - Remember about adding new documentation if needed.
 - Remember about updating the README.md file if needed.

-## Contact

-For questions or issues, please reach out to the team on Slack in the `#playwright-automation` channel.